-Regarding the constructs ICT use and skills development we have opted for keeping items with values between 0.6 and 0.7 in their individual reliability, with the aim of not losing information.
+Regarding the constructs use of ICT and skills development we have opted for keeping items with values between 0.6 and 0.7 in their individual reliability, with the aim of not losing information.
 We checked that keeping them did not have a negative repercussion on the reliability of the construct measured.
-Throughout this process we used the statistical packs PASW 18 and SmartPLS 2.0 (Ringe, Wende and Will, 2008).
+Throughout this process we used the statistical packs PASW 18 and SmartPLS 2.0 (Ringe et al., 2008).